frolicphoenix/virtualzoo/README.md

 # 🐾 Virtual Zoo — IaC Playground

-Welcome to **Virtual Zoo** — a minimal Infrastructure as Code (IaC) experiment where pets are deployed, aged, and cared for like virtual machines in a cloud.
+**Virtual Zoo** is a minimal Infrastructure as Code (IaC) experiment where pets are deployed, aged, and cared for like virtual machines in a cloud.
 This small app combines Go (for backend and lifecycle simulation) with Python (for a GUI dashboard) to simulate a live zoo where pets get hungry, grow old, and can be fed or destroyed through buttons.
-It's simple, fun, and a great base to explore server lifecycles and control panels.

----

-## 📦 Project Overview

-This project demonstrates how to:

-- Simulate infrastructure resources using virtual pets
-- Use **Go** to manage state and background timers (goroutines)
-- Use **Python (Tkinter)** to interact with the backend via a GUI
-- Apply Infrastructure-as-Code ideas using a YAML config file
-- Practice concurrency, REST API design, and full-stack interactions

 ---